wao1ook/beem/README.md

 BeemSms::content('Your message here')->getRecipients(array('255700000000', '255711111111', '255722222222'))->send();
 ```

-Sometimes, casting a number of recipient addresses to array, so you could just pass them through the `getRecipients` method might be an overkill.
-Well, you could use the `unpackRecipients` method.
+You have a list of phone numbers and it's not a collection or an array, you can unpack them using the unpackRecipients() method.

 ```php
 use Emanate\BeemSms\Facades\BeemSms;